sharikul/BlogPad/docs/posting/a_static_post.md

 You may have noticed that there is no way of providing a slug to your post.
 Since a static post is a file, the filename should contain the slug, separated by hyphens if required, like so: `my-post.bpp` or `post.bpp`.

-The web editor also provides you with the ability to write an edit static posts and it will handle this templating for you.
+The web editor also provides you with the ability to create and edit static posts and it will handle this templating for you.